sourcegraph/handbook/content/engineering/web/frontend-platform/goals.md

    - **Outcome:** We have a defined path forward for expanding navigation to include new features without needing to frequently redesign.

 1. Sourcegraph's UI lets users customize themes, colors, and font attributes.
-   - **Outcome:**  The Sourcegraph UI meets all WCAG accessibility standards.
+   - **Outcome:**  The Sourcegraph UI meets our [accessibility standards](../../../product/design/design-and-interaction-guidelines.md#accessibility-standards).

 1. Sourcegraph's UI components are clean and intentionally designed.
    - **Outcome:** The Sourcegraph frontend is easy for other teams to develop on top of.